kkmille/blog/content/posts/personal-website.md

 - An `NS` record poiting to the various AWS DNS servers
 - An `SOA` record poiting to the AWS root DNS server

+We'll be using CloudFront to serve the website so we'll need to add the relevant records when the time comes.

 ## Choosing a framework to host a static website
 I wanted something simple yet powerful and customizable.
 I came across the following in my research:
 - Hugo